 Want to learn more?

 If you've found our steel plate weight calculator informative, you might also like our metal weight calculator.
-You can learn more about other metals, how to calculate their weight, their densities, and also some of their uses.
+There, you can learn more about other metals, how to calculate their weight, their densities, and also some of their uses.